 Ann Marie Stieritz is a Bonnie McElveen-Hunter member of the Tiffany Circle of the American Red Cross and a seven-year member and current Chair of her South Carolina Tiffany Circle.
 She also served for two terms on the Board of Directors of her local chapter.
-She began her first term on the Tiffany Circle National Council in July 2020.
+She began her first term on the Tiffany Circle National Council in July 2020 where she serves as a Division Volunteer Lead for the Southeast Caribbean and Carolinas Division (SECAR).
 She is passionate about the humanitarian mission of the American Red Cross and has a particular interest in International Services.
-She is currently pursuing her training to become certified to deliver the American Red Cross International Humanitarian Law instruction.
+She is looking to pursue her training to become certified to deliver the American Red Cross International Humanitarian Law instruction.